 If your business produces or buys single-use plastic or packages anything in it, it’s time to rethink.
 Not just for the turtles around our shores, but to keep your social license to trade.
 Public acceptance of plastic in Aotearoa fell further after the single-use bag ban, with 69% highly concerned about plastic’s build-up in our environment.
 There’s a need to innovate and, from November 2021, $50m available in grants to help companies adapt.
 You can also get support and inspiration through the Sustainable Business Network’s packaging workshop and circular economy programme.
 If you’re not in charge of packaging, products, and marketing at your workplace, ask your bosses questions and tell them with confidence your customers do care.

 My mate and I watched over our Piha turtle, fending off a curious dog and updating walkers until our local Ranger could get there.
 The turtle is now at Auckland Zoo and we’re waiting for news.
+(See comments below for updates.
+The turtle recovered and was released 31 March 2022.)

 We’re hoping with expert care – rehydrating, slowly warming, trying to diagnose and if needed treat our turtle – it can be nurtured back to health and released again, like green turtle Spock which beached up the coast in Muriwai last September and was returned to the ocean in March 2021.